drlippman/IMathAS/readme.md

 - `$CFG['GEN']['ratelimit']`: Set to a number of seconds (like 0.2) to limit the rate at which pages can be accessed/refreshed.
 - `$CFG['GEN']['COPPA']`: Set to enable an "I am 13 years old or older" checkbox on new student account creation.
 If not checked, requires a course ID and key to create an account.
+- `$CFG['assess_upgrade_optout']`: Set to true to allow users to opt out of an upgrade to the new assessment interface.

 ### Additional Validation
 These provide additional validation options beyond `$loginformat`.